pearselab/tyrell/README.md

    2. Independent regression scripts are in files starting with `r0-`.
    3. Semi-mechanistic model scripts and posterior distributions are in files starting with `rt-`.

 If you want to re-build everything (data and analyses) from scratch, follow the installation instructions below and then run `rake ms1_env_US`.
 Note that this will take several days even on a computer with 12 processor cores, and you are responsible for checking your Bayesian model outputs for validity.
-To run everything from scratch, you will need to carry out installation steps XXX below.
+To run everything from scratch, you will need to carry out installation steps 1-6 and 8 below.

 ## Installation
 Strictly, the only requirement of _Tyrell_ is Ruby, and if you only want to download case/mortality data that would be sufficient (step 1).
 If you want to conduct statistical analyses (e.g., reproduce a manuscript) you will need to install R (step 3), and if you want to process GIS data you will need to install Python (step 2) and (depending on the data you need) setup additional data options (steps 4 onwards).